The Complete Womenswear Pattern Cutting Short Course

 Materials

-Please bring to the first session:
+Please bring the following materials to the first class:

 - Pattern Master